how to install EndeavourOS on Raspberry Pi

 Then, you’ll find the default apps in the main menu.
 There isn’t much by default, so you’ll need to install most of them, I will explain how in the next part.

-I tried XFCE, and there is not really a unified control center, like on KDE or Gnome, all the configuration tools are under “Settings”.
+I tried XFCE, and there is not a unified control center, like on KDE or Gnome, all the configuration tools are under “Settings”.
 It’s a bit messy, but you should find easily how to configure the network, keyboard, or system appearance.

 Installing new apps on EndeavourOS